 There's nothing in that Army's email or FBI's statement on the dark web chatter that would lead anyone to believe that this has anything to do with anti-fascists.

-This is specifically about incel groups, but what Alex is doing is he's trying to make a compound epithet in order to associate incels with Antifa in his audience's mind.
+But what Alex is doing is he's trying to make a compound epithet in order to associate incels with Antifa in his audience's mind.

-He does this regularly in order to demonize groups that he's opposed to, most notably with his attempts to make the LGBTQP thing work, trying to reflect his completely erroneous claim that the This is the level of shit that Alex is working with these days.
+He does this regularly in order to demonize groups that he's opposed to, most notably with his attempts to make the LGBTQP thing work, you know, trying to reflect his completely erroneous claim that the LGBTQ community had adopted pedophilia into their ranks.

-So Alex finally, after, I don't know, I would say probably about a half hour or so, realizes that he said that Jefferson Davis was the president of the United States.
+So Alex finally, after, I don't know, I would say probably about a half hour or so, realizes that he said that Jefferson Davis was president of the United States.

 The main problem with this theory is that all that information is already very public.